samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

     return root.text
 ```

-The tokens attribute type is checked and the if not of type `Span` it is converted in that.
+The `span` parameter type is checked and the if not of type `Span` it is converted in that.
 Using the span's `.root` attribute I obtained its root and I returned it.

 The output of the `identify_head_of_a_span` function for the example span passed to the function in all the possible types are: